nfes-org/nfes-org.github.io/_posts/2021-10-24-geosteering-2022-save-the-date.md

 <div class="hero hero hero-example--linear-gradient" style='height: 600px;'>
   <div class="hero__content">
     <h3>2nd Geosteering Workshop by NORCE and NFES</h3>
-    <p>1-3 November, 2022 <br> Stavanger, Norway</p>
+    <p>1-2 November, 2022 <br> Stavanger, Norway</p>
   </div>
 </div>

-Save the date for the **2nd Geosteering Workshop by NORCE and NFES**
+Save the date for the **2nd Geosteering and Formation Evaluation Workshop by NORCE and NFES**

-### 1-3 November, 2022 <br> Stavanger, Norway
+### 1-2 November, 2022 <br> Stavanger, Norway

-The call for abstracts will be open in February 2022 and the deadline will be in August 2022.
+The call for abstracts and the preliminary program will be available in June 2022 and the deadline for submission will be in September 2022.

 <!-- <img class="image image--xl" src="/assets/events/geosteering-2019-all.jpg" alt="Participants of the 1st Geosteering Workshop by NORCE and NFES, Novmber 2019"/> -->